kegren/tano-stack/README.md

 ### License

-This template is ideal as a **public starter** and is best shared under the **MIT License** – simple, permissive, and widely used for open-source templates.
+This template is released under the **MIT License**, a simple and permissive open-source license.

+- You can use it in commercial and open-source projects.
+- You can modify, fork, and redistribute it.
+- You must keep the copyright and license notice.

+Add a `LICENSE` file at the project root with the standard MIT text and your name (or organization) and year to make this explicit.